-Bark Frameworks frame designer Amy Hinten worked with New York-based artist Wardell Milan and Frankel Gallery in San Francisco to design frames for Milan's exhibition "Parisian Landscapes, Blue in Green," the artist's first west coast show.
-Milan's mixed media works -- which include drawing, painting, photography, and collage -- explore themes of the fractured body, gender identity, art historical symbolism, and socioeconomic power in today's society.
+Bark Frameworks frame designer Amy Hinten worked with New York-based artist Wardell Milan and Freankel Gallery in San Francisco to design frames for Milan’s exhibition “Parisian Landscapes, Blue in Green,” the artist’s first west coast show.
+Milan’s mixed media works — which include drawing, painting, photography, and collage — explore themes of the fractured body, gender identity, art historical symbolism, and socioeconomic power in today’s society.

 The results are powerful but subdued archival frames that creates an environment in which the art seems to float.
 The colors in these mixed media works are vibrant and illuminated in the Gallery space.

-"Parisian Landscapes" is on view through Feb.
+“Parisian Landscapes” is on view through Feb.
 16th, 2019.
-For more information, visit https://fraenkelgallery.com/exhibitions/wardell-milan
+For more information, visit Fraenkel Gallery

 Images: Courtesy Fraenkel Gallery.